andylang8445/andylang8445.github.iioo/_posts/2019-11-09-ICS4U_Object_Assignment_activity6.md

       - Automatically setted when the mouse event happens
   - <b>Accessor:</b> public EventType<? extends MouseEvent> getEventType()
       - Gets the event type of this event.
 Objects of the same Event class can have different event types.
 These event types further specify what kind of event occurred.
+  <h3>Method signature of an accessor (getter) and a mutator (setter)</h3>
+  - <b>Mutator:</b> public void setDragDetect(boolean dragDetect)
+      - Augments drag detection behavior.
+The value says whether this event will be followed by DRAG_DETECTED event.
+It has effect only with MOUSE_PRESSED and MOUSE_DRAGGED events.
+  - <b>Accessor:</b> public final double getScreenX()
+      - Returns absolute horizontal position of the event.
 <br>
 <br>